selalib/joss_paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+Much of `SeLaLib` was implemented by Edwin Chacon-Golcher while he was supported by Inria through the AdT (Aide au développement technologique) selalib of the center Nancy-Grand Est.
+We acknowledge contributions from Aliou Diouf, Samuel Santis and Raphael Blanchard while funded also by Inria.

 # References